ankitmody/CSC-517-Slack-Bot/DESIGN.md

 2. Main Flow
    User will request an example to create a repository

-   [S1] User will request for an example to create a repository on Github.
+   [S1] User will request for an example to work with repos on Github.
+   [S2] Bot will provide possible pre-defined options for "repos": add colaborators, create a repo, list repos,etc.
+   [S3] Bot will gather required parameters for the request.
-   [S2] Bot will return a curl command example to create a repository based on query input.
+   [S4] Bot will return a curl command example to create a repository based on query input.
-   [S3] Bot will create a repository.
+   [S5] Bot will create a repository.

 3. Sub Flows

-   [S1] User writes "I want to create a repository XYZ".
+   [S1] User writes "repos".
-   [S3] Bot will ask the user if he wants to execute the curl command.
+   [S4] Bot will ask the user if he wants to execute the curl command.

 4. Alternative Flows

    [E1] User does not provide any input, the bot will wait for a fixed time interval
         and will end the conversation.
+   [E3] User responds with wrong data type for a parameter.
+The bot will ask for the input to be of the
+        correct data type
 </code></pre>